 Let’s get started…

-You shouldn’t write your desired salary on job applications.
+It is not beneficial in any way for you to write your desired salary on job applications.

 But at this stage, they know NOTHING about you, and they definitely don’t know if they want to hire you yet.